makyen/StackExchange-userscripts/Roomba-Forecaster/README.md

 [![Roomba Forecaster location on the page](https://github.com/makyen/StackExchange-userscripts/raw/master/Roomba-Forecaster/README-assets/location-on-page-with-red-circle-660px.png)](https://github.com/makyen/StackExchange-userscripts/raw/master/Roomba-Forecaster/README-assets/location-on-page-with-red-circle.png)

 ###Additional information in tooltip (default)
-The reason(s) the question does not qualify for the three different Roomba tasks is included in a table.
+The reasons the question does not qualify for the three different Roomba tasks is included in a table.
 The table is, by default displayed in a tooltip when the mouse hovers over the "roomba" status line:
 ![tooltip](https://github.com/makyen/StackExchange-userscripts/raw/master/Roomba-Forecaster/README-assets/tooltip.png)

-The table can, alternately, always be visible by selecting the appropriate display option.
+Alternately, the table can be always visible by selecting the appropriate display option.

-###Show if your downvote(s) can qualify the question to be Roomb'ed (default)
+###Show if your down-vote(s) can qualify the question to be Roomb'ed (default)
-In addition, the default is to display if you downvoting on the
+In addition, the default is to display if you down-voting on the question and/or answer(s) will qualify the question to be Roomba'ed.

 question | answer(s)
 :-------------------------:|:-------------------------:
 ![downvote question will roomba](https://github.com/makyen/StackExchange-userscripts/raw/master/Roomba-Forecaster/README-assets/downvote-question-will-roomba.png) | ![downvote answer will roomba](https://github.com/makyen/StackExchange-userscripts/raw/master/Roomba-Forecaster/README-assets/downvote-answer-will-roomba.png)
-will qualify the question to be Roomba'ed.

 ###Number of days to deletion
 If the question will be deleted by Roomba, then the number of days until it is deleted is displayed.